Holistic Life and Creativity Coach / Group Facilitator

 - maintaining and supporting your health in a way that is economical, non-harmful and totally unique to you;

 Credentials.
-My background includes three decades of experience and training in leading groups and working with individuals, certifications in a variety of healing modalities, and four decades of study in the areas of psychology, communication, trauma, nutrition, physiology, Ayurveda, meditation and the body-mind relationship.
+My background includes decades of experience and training in leading groups and working with individuals, certifications in a variety of healing modalities, and four decades of study in the areas of psychology, communication, trauma, nutrition, physiology, Ayurveda, meditation and the body-mind relationship.

 Among many areas of focused study and training in psychological, physiological, energetic and spiritual modalities and practices, the following were useful credentials: